Rubabshah1/BookMySalon-DSA/README.md

 # BookMySalon-DSA
-A Salon Booking System - Your one-stop destination for all your beauty needs!

 Having trouble finding salons near you?

 Trouble finding best rated salons?

 Want to book an appointment in the nearest salons without hassle?

+Then BookMySalon, a Salon Booking System is your one-stop destination for all your beauty needs!

 Overview:
 1. Booking System that finds the nearest salons to your current location.